Kishanrampure/kishanrampure/README.md

 - 🔭 I worked as a System Administrator at VHS Logitech Pvt Ltd.
-- 🌱 I’m currently learning Devops and Cloud.
+- 🌱 I’m currently learning  and Cloud.
 - 📫 How to reach me mail to: kishanrampure59@gmail.com.
-- 🤔 I’m looking for Site Reliability Engineer - DevOps role.
+- 🤔 I’m looking for Site Reliability Engineer - DevOps/Cloud role.

 ## Skills and tools